The Job dialog is used to view and edit the data that defines a job. This dialog can also be used to create new jobs and templates manually.

 - Recalculate Qties: Clicking this button will recalculate the operation quantities based on the manufacturing order quantities when the manufacturing order's quantities change.

-- Configurators: This menu makes custom Job Configurators available to be used to automatically create or modify the Job structure.
-These Configurators are programmed using Microsoft .Net to create dll files which are then placed in the JobConfiguratorDlls folder beneath the client executable folder.
-Access to this feature is only available if the user is allowed to edit Jobs based on User permissions.
-For assistance in creating Configurators for your company please contact APS.net Support for assistance.
+- Configurator: This menu makes a custom Job Configurator available to create or modify the Job structure automatically.
+These Configurators are programmed using Microsoft .Net to create dll files, then placed in the JobConfiguratorDlls folder beneath the client executable folder.
+Access to this feature is only available if the user can edit Jobs based on User permissions.
+For assistance in creating Configurators for your company, please contact PlanetTogether's Support team for assistance.

-- Commitment Level: There are three commitment levels for incoming jobs.
+- Commitment Level: There are four commitment levels for incoming jobs.

-- Estimates: This is usually a quote used for generating an expected ship time.
+- Estimate: This is usually a quote used for generating an expected ship time.
 This functions similarly to CTP and is often skipped in favor of using CTP.
-However, in the case that the estimate job is found in the integrated ERP, they can be imported into PlanetTogether.
+However, if the estimated job is found in the integrated ERP, they can be imported into PlanetTogether.

-There are a number of columns in the Jobs Pane that are not imported fields but display information that is calculated.
-A list and explanation of each column is found below:
+There are several columns in the Jobs Pane that are not imported fields, but display calculated information.
+A list and explanation of each column are found below:

 - ScheduledStartDate: This is the date and time when the Job is set to start according to where and when it's been scheduled on the Gantt.